cnaak/lyceum.typ/lib.typ

           "given-name",
           "preffix",
           "suffix",
-          "short",
-          "bibliography",
         )
       )
     )
   }
   let AUTHORS = ()
-  for AUTH in META.author {
+  for AUTH in META.authors {
     if "name" in AUTH and "given-name" in AUTH {
       AUTHORS.push(
         (AUTH.name, AUTH.given-name).join(", ")